BrianBehnke/BrianBehnke.github.io/_posts/2018-12-13-NFL-Values.md

 ---
-title: Are NFL Players Overpaid?
+title: Are NFL Players Overvalued?
 subtitle: Finding out who is earning their paycheck
 image: /img/football.jpg
 ---

-As a long time suffering fan of the Minnesota Vikings of the National Football League, I am aware of how fickle fans can be.
-Being angry at players they feel are under-performing based on the salary they make.
-NFL players get paid to play the game at the high level that they do.
-But there are times when it feels that teams are over paying for players who are not affect the final outcome of games.
-At least not as much as fans feel that they should be.
+As a long time suffering fan of the NFL Minnesota Vikings, I am aware of how fickle football fans can be.
+Given their high salaries fans can become angry at players who they feel are under-performing.
+NFL players get paid to play the game at a very high level.
+However, sometimes one might feel that players who do not affect the final outcome of games are being overpaid.

-So I decided to put my new trained data skills to work and find the data that can prove that some players are not doing enough to make their fans happy.
+I decided to put my data skills to work and find data to prove that some players are, in fact, not doing enough to make their fans happy.
 I found data on player salaries and scoring on the [Pro Football Reference](https://www.pro-football-reference.com) website.
-This allowed me to download this data and clean it up a bit to find out which players are the highest scoring and what their salaries are.
+Upon downloading this data and cleaning it up a bit, I was able to find out which players are the highest scoring and their salaries.

 ![Image](/img/codesnip.PNG)